elephantscale/Cybersecurity-for-AI-systems-book/Part1---/Section1-1---.md

 answer questions based on your data.
 You may even be looking for a way to productize the AI system that you have built and scale it up.
 In any case, you want it to be secure.

-Secondly, I will show you how hackers can attack what you have built.
+Secondly, I will demonstrate how hackers can exploit what you have built.
 Thirdly, I will show you what the best practices protecting your systems are, and why you should not rely on your home-grown ideas, but keep reading this book.

-### A very important note on creating your own AI apps
+### An important note on creating your own AI apps

 You will not have to do it!
 Having read that my students in class did not have applications to protect, you might feel intimidated and think, "Am I the same?"
 No such thing!
 I have prepared these applications for you.